Binary collision approximation: Simulation approaches

+where $E$ is the energy of the incoming ion of mass $M_1$and $M_2$ is the mass of the material atom with which the collision is happening.

 It is also possible to solve the time integral of the collision to know what time has elapsed during the collision.
 This is necessary at least when BCA is used in the "full cascade" mode, see below.